bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 but lately the deep learning community has made some amazing progress in this space.
-[Yann LeCun](http://yann.lecun.com/) gives a great introduction to how generative models are trained in
-[this Quora post](https://www.quora.com/What-are-some-recent-and-potentially-upcoming-breakthroughs-in-deep-learning/answer/Yann-LeCun?srid=nZuy),
-describing the idea as the most interesting idea in the last 10 years in machine learning:
+[Yann LeCun](http://yann.lecun.com/) gives a great introduction to one way of training generative models (adversarial training) in [this Quora post](https://www.quora.com/What-are-some-recent-and-potentially-upcoming-breakthroughs-in-deep-learning/answer/Yann-LeCun?srid=nZuy), describing the idea as the most interesting idea in the last 10 years in machine learning: